bahorn/QCKPrism/README.md

 * Count is set two for my device, which has 2 zones, hense the count.
 Probably a transmitted as little endian 16bit int.
 * Unsure of the rest, probably flags of some sort?

+It seems you can use the flags to control what colors get merged?

 ### 0x10 - Unknown